 This website user engagement tip is somewhat similar to internal linking.
 Simply display relevant posts at the end of each page.
 This helps visitors easily find related posts if they require more information about the topic they were initially reading.

-While you can do this manually, you can also shorten the process using plug-ins like YARPP.
-This plug-in automatically places snippets for more posts or pages at the end of your content.
+While you can do this manually, you can also shorten the process using plug-ins, which automatically place snippets for more posts or pages at the end of your content.
 It allows you to display these posts using either a thumbnail or text link.

 4. Simplify navigation